JackCHENxx/Dell-Optiplex-3046-MFF-hackintosh-EFI/README.md

 ## What does NOT work:

-- [ ] Hibernation - When back from Hibernation display no output
+- [ ] Hibernation - When backing from Hibernation display has no output
 - [ ] Airdrop
 - [ ] Sidecar